setiQuest/ML4SETI/hackathon_info/README.md

 See an example in [Step_4_Classify_with_WatsonVR notebook](../tutorials/Step_4_Classify_with_WatsonVR.ipynb).

 Use the Watson VR Key found on your Team Handout.
 Be sure to use bulk uploads for classification.
-That is, submit many test set spectrograms as `.zip` files in one API call.
+That is, submit many test set spectrograms archived into `.zip` files in one API call.
 (We have only 50,000 HTTP requests to Watson each day.)

 [Submit your scores to the appropriate ScoreBoard.](https://compete.cognitiveclass.ai/event/5937199623f594001f1d6c8d)